 I am currently Chairman of the International Breast Cancer Intervention Study (IBIS) Steering Group and the ATAC trial.
 I have worked extensively in breast cancer and was the first to report the effect of tamoxifen on contralateral tumours as an indicator of its potential chemopreventive role.
 I demonstrated that a change in mammographic breast density on endocrine treatment is a biomarker for its effectiveness.

 I am involved in studies on the use of HPV assays for cervical screening, the use of flexible sigmoidoscopy for colorectal cancer screening and markers for the behaviour of early prostate cancer.

 I am the statistician for several major breast cancer trials and maintain an active interest in developing new statistical methodology, especially in the area of adjustments for non-compliance and cross-over, and multi-arm clinical trials.

-A case-control evaluation of 143 single nucleotide polymorphisms for breast cancer risk stratification with classical factors and mammographic density.
-Brentnall AR, van Veen EM, Harkness EF et al. Int J Cancer (2019) (2)
+A case–control evaluation of 143 single nucleotide polymorphisms for breast cancer risk stratification with classical factors and mammographic density Brentnall AR, van Veen EM, Harkness EF et al. International Journal of Cancer (2020) 146(7) 2122-2129

 I received my BSc in Mathematics and Physics from Harvey Mudd College, Claremont, California.
 I then studied an MSc in Mathematics at the University of London.
 I obtained my PhD in Mathematics from Claremont Graduate School, Claremont, California.